Natural Earth Garden Villages

-To establish opportunities for everyone to be able to enjoy affordable eco housing living within the very palm of nature.
+To establish opportunities for everyone who wishes, to be able to enjoy an affordable eco house- living within the palm of nature.

 Affordable Eco Housing Living.

-Forest Garden Eco Living Projects will be working examples that can be adapted to different areas and different countries.
-We now have a way of living that can help preserve the earth and her resources.
+These Garden Eco Living Projects will be living examples, that can then be adapted to different areas and different countries.
+This a way of living that increases our connectedness to nature, enhances our well being, reduces our indebtedness and helps to preserve the earth her living eco systems an resources.

 “Can I commend you to make every garden and woodland you find as productive as this (his own forest garden).
 These will become our food banks of the future.”
 Graham Bell.